Nepal Exploration Tour – 11 Days

 After the sightseeing, we will be driving back to Kathmandu.
 The evening is spent back in Kathmandu.

 After breakfast, we drive to Charaundi, the starting point of rafting.
 The rafting in the Trishuli River is one of the most thrilling adventure activities.
-During this period, you feel what the real ecstasy of life in Nepal is.
-The natural scenery seen from the Trisuli River is another spectacle to cherish.Overnight at a Tented Camps.
+The natural scenery seen from the Trisuli River is another spectacle to cherish.Overnight at a Tented Camp.

-Overnight at a Tented Camps.
-Breakfast, Lunch and Dinner Included
+Overnight at a Tented Camp.
+Breakfast, Lunch and Dinner Included.

-Day 05- Second day of the rafting and drive to Chitwan.
+Day 05- Second day of rafting and drive to Chitwan

 An early morning wake-up call followed by tea/coffee.
 The early morning tour provides you one of the best times to see the wildlife at its best with bird watching, elephant safari and jungle walk.